 Click here to see how I repurposed this vintage chandelier into a fun LED Candle holder.

 Doesn’t it just make you happy to look at that cake stand.
 Of course it could be the Strawberry Cake, but no……that’s not it.
 The galvanized pie plate turned upside down on the bucket is perfection.

 Debbie aged the bucket using vinegar!
 I’ve heard of that process but it’s too much work for me.
 I want to buy my stuff already aged.
-You can read how she put this project together by clicking the photo or the pink text link project name. (same for all the featured projects in this post).

 Another favorite, the “gather” chalkboard art is so classy looking.
 I like the way Christy spray painted the whole thing including the frame with black chalkboard paint then used white to paint over the frame.
 Saves a step or two because by just distressing the white paint you highlight the chalkboard paint underneath.